FAQ & Advice

 WHAT IS GIST TECH-I?

 GIST Tech-I is an annual competition for science and technology entrepreneurs from emerging economies around the world.
-Aspiring innovators pitch their Ideas or Startups online, and the global voting public and experts choose up to thirty contestants to receive an all-expense paid trip to the Global Entrepreneurship Summit (GES) to showcase their ventures and receive intensive training.
-GIST Tech-I winners, selected by mentors and entrepreneurs at GES, win prizes and receive up to three months of one-on-one mentoring.
+Aspiring innovators pitch their Ideas or startups online finalists receive an all-expense paid trip to GIST Tech-I Finals to showcase their ventures and receive intensive training.
+GIST Tech-I winners can win capital seed prizes

 HOW DOES THE GIST TECH-I COMPETITION WORK?